AAGiron/acme-pqc-negotiation/draft-giron-acme-pqc-negotiation.md

 }

 Servers MUST provide such a list with at least one algorithm.
-Note the distinction between Signatures, KEMTLS and KEM-POP, as an alternative of telling the clients a different naming to support (possible) different issuance processes.
+Note the distinction between Signatures, KEMTLS, and KEM-POP, as an alternative to telling the clients a different naming to support (possibly) different issuance processes.
 Moreover, the OIDs presented on this list are from the OQS project [Stebila and Mosca, 2016], but they are subject to change whenever the Internet drafts evolve (such as [Ounsworth draft]).

 # 3 KEM Certificate Issuance Modes

 ACME Certificate issuance process does not require modifications when issuing PQC signature certificates.
-However, for KEM certificates, this document proposes the following changes to the ACME protocol.
-Assuming that the ACME client has already performed account registration and challenge, Figures 2 and 3 show two ways for issuing a KEM certificate.
+However, this document proposes the following changes to the ACME protocol for KEM certificates.
+Assuming that the ACME client has already performed account registration and challenge, Figures 2 and 3 show two ways to issue a KEM certificate.
 Figure 2 requires 3 RTTs, while Figure 3 optimizes performance to 1 RTT.
 The main difference is that the optimized mode does not guarantee key confirmation.
 Therefore, the ACME server should enforce the 3-RTT mode if it is required to confirm that the client actually possesses the certificate's private key.
 If performance is desired, the 1-RTT mode is suitable since it reduces the number of signed requests and polling time.

      +------+                       +------+                    +------+                       +------+
      | ACME |                       | ACME |                    | ACME |                       | ACME |